 The god of knowledge.
 A mysterious being that observes the events of the universe.
 Metron traverses time and space in his Mobius Chair.
 Although born on New Genesis, he is not bound to it.
 He is highly amoral, and has worked with both Highfather and Darkseid to further his own ends, but always keeps his word.

-- Above Good and Evil
+- Above Good and Evil: Claims to be this.

 - The Chessmaster: He apparently helped kick-start at least some of Final Crisis and The Return of Bruce Wayne, simply by giving Anthro the First Boy fire.

 - Cool Chair: Uses a hovering chair to move around.